 And My righteousness will not be abolished.

 b.
-For the heavens will vanish away like smoke, the earth will grow old like a garment: These are references to phenomenon surrounding the Second Coming of Jesus (Matthew 24:35, 2 Peter 3:7-10, Revelation 6:12-17).
-This is ultimately when the justice of the LORD will be displayed to Israel and all nations.
+For the heavens will vanish away like smoke, the earth will grow old like a garment: These are references to phenomena surrounding the Second Coming of Jesus (Matthew 24:35, 2 Peter 3:7-10, Revelation 6:12-17).
+This is ultimately when the justice of the Lord will be displayed to Israel and all nations.

 i.
-The judgment of the LORD isn’t only evident in creation, but in the man also: Those who dwell in it will die in like manner.
+The judgment of the Lord isn’t only evident in creation, but also upon humanity: Those who dwell in it will die in like manner.

 c.
-But My salvation will be forever, and My righteousness will not be abolished: Those tied to the earth, not heaven will be cast away, and even the earth will vanish away.
+But My salvation will be forever, and My righteousness will not be abolished: Those tied to the earth (not to heaven) will be cast away, and even the earth will vanish away.
 But never the righteousness or salvation of God.
 They remain and are more permanent than even the heavens and the earth.
 We don’t have to be afraid that God will change His character (My righteousness) or His mind about us (My salvation).
-This is something to listen to!
+This is something to listen to.

 3. (7-8) Listen: Fear God, not man.